Maki (singer): 1999–2017: Early life and The Voice Teens

+2021–2024: Tarsier Records, Tanong and breakthrough with "Dilaw"

-In 2021, the label signed him, and he adopted the stage name Maki, without providing a reason for this choice.
+In 2021, a friend discovered a demo tape he had recorded, which eventually reached an A&R representative at Tarsier Records and caught the label's attention.
+The label signed him, and he adopted the stage name Maki, without providing a reason for this choice.
 "Maki" is relatively common in Japan as both a unisex first name and surname, and in the context of food, it means "roll", as in California maki.
 He then began appearing on TV shows such as It's Showtime.
-He also performed at gigs and busking events to promote his music.
 His debut single, "Halaga", was released on December 17, 2021.

-In 2023, he issued "Saan?", a song dedicated to people struggling to express feelings of separation anxiety.
+In 2023, Maki released "Saan?", dedicated to people struggling to express feelings of separation anxiety.
 He initially teased the song on TikTok by posting a series of snippets, which went viral and garnered over 500,000 views.
 Maki released his debut EP, Tanong, on September 22, 2023, which featured the tracks "Saan?" and "Bakit?"
 He described the songs as questions directed at people who were no longer in his life, missed opportunities, and reflections on himself.

 He gained widespread recognition in 2024 with the song "Dilaw", which topped local Spotify and Billboard charts and eventually made its way onto the global Spotify chart.
 It became the third Filipino song in history to achieve this, following Juan Karlos' "Ere" and gins&melodies' "Babaero", featuring Hev Abi.
 The school-themed music video for "Dilaw" included Bini member Maloi Ricalde.
 Maki shared that the song had been in his vault since August 2023, waiting for the right moment to be released.
-On August 30, he issued the single "Namumula".
-On October 12, he appeared as a guest performer at a concert by the American pop rock group LANY at the Philippine Arena in Bulacan.

 On August 2, 2024, Tarsier Records announced that Maki would be holding his first solo concert, at the New Frontier Theater in Quezon City, in November.
 Titled Maki-Concert, (Note: lit. 'join a concert; maki being a Tagalog prefix to join an activity') the performance was extended to two days, after tickets for the first day sold out within four hours of release.
 The tickets for the second day also sold out.
+On August 30, he issued the single "Namumula".
+On October 12, he appeared as a guest performer at a concert by the American pop rock group LANY at the Philippine Arena in Bulacan.
 On November 25, Tarsier Records announced the inclusion of Johnoy Danao, Ebe Dancel, Angela Ken, Cesca, Sitti, and Nameless Kids as guest performers at the concert.
 A new song, "Bughaw", was released on December 1.
-A regional tour was also scheduled in Cebu City, Baguio, and Cagayan de Oro in February and May 2025.
+A regional tour was also held in Cebu City, Baguio, and Cagayan de Oro in February and May 2025.

 In December, "Dilaw" was recognized as the No. 4 music video of 2024 on YouTube in the Philippines.
 It was also named Spotify's No. 2 song in the Philippines for 2024 and Google's tenth most-searched song in the country that year.